Anthony "Tiny" Biuso: Career

 Biuso left Hed PE in August 2008 to devote more time to his main group T.S.O.L.
 The band won the 2009 Best So Cal Punk Band award given by the OC Weekly Music Awards.
 They recorded two full-length albums, Who's Screwin' Who and Life, Liberty & the Pursuit of Free Downloads.
 In 2010 he was asked to play on Rhino Bucket's album Who's Got Mine.
 Biuso also writes for the magazine Modern Drummer and as of 2013 still plays and records with T.S.O.L.

 Biuso was chosen to fill-in for the band Doyle on August 13, 2014, for their first US tour after original drummer Dr. Chud dropped out.
 In 2015 Biuso played on Doyle's summer tour of the US.

-Music for film, television, and commercials

 Biuso has composed music and sound effects with his longtime friend, composer, and songwriter, Rick Torres.

-Books

 Biuso is mentioned in the book Sticks And Skins by Jules Follet.

-Session work

 Biuso's has worked as session musician for Dizzy Reed, a current and original member of Guns N' Roses.